konflux-ci/service-provider-integration-operator/docs/ADMIN.md

 _Warning: AWS Secrets Manager as SPI Token storage is currently in experimental phase of implementation.
 Usage is not recommended for production use, implementation can change with backward breaking changes anytime without any further notice._

-To enable AWS Secrets Manager as SPI token storage, set `--tokenstorage=aws`.
+To enable AWS Secrets Manager as SPI token storage, set `--tokenstorage=aws`. `make deploy_minikube_aws` or `make deploy_openshift_aws` configures it automatically.

 SPI require 2 AWS configuration files, `config` and `credentials`.
 These can be set with `--aws-config-filepath` and `--aws-credentials-filepath`.

-_Note: If you've used AWS cli before, AWS configuration files should be at `~/.aws/config` and `~/.aws/credentials`._
+_Note: If you've used AWS cli locally, AWS configuration files should be at `~/.aws/config` and `~/.aws/credentials`.
+To create the secret, use `./hack/aws-create-credentials-secret.sh`_

 ## [Service Level Objectives monitoring](#service-level-objectives-monitoring)